Aesthetic Exploration of Ganesha part II (Forms in 3D)

 These elements are important in understanding these forms of Ganesha.
 There also exists an importance to each element in his form which contributes to understanding this most revered god.
 It could be faith, belief, and definitely a more divine principle which has endeared the form of this god to all.
 This is probably why one sees a vast visual, creative exploration of his form.

 The importance of each of these elements of Ganesha’s form is briefly presented below.

-The elephant head of has from the very beginning been an important characteristic of the benevolent God.
+The elephant head has from the very beginning been an important characteristic of the benevolent God.

 Five-headed Ganeshas (Panchamukha Ganesh) are rather usual.
-The signification of the five-headed Ganesh may be explained by various manners.
-They may symbolize the five koshas(Annamaya kosha : the physical body made of matter, Pranamaya kosha : the breath body, or the energy body , Manomayakosha : the mental body, Vighnanamayakosha : the body of the super consciousness , Anandamayakosha : the body of cosmic bliss) as experienced by a yogi.
-Thus, the fifth head of Ganesha symbolizes the highest level of the yogic experience, called Anandamayakosha, or Sat-Chit-Ananda, the Pure Consciousnes.
+The signification of the five-headed Ganesh may be explained in various manners.
+They may symbolize the five koshas(Annamaya kosha: the physical body made of matter, Pranamaya kosha: the breath body, or the energy body, Manomayakosha: the mental body, Vighnanamaya Kosha: the body of the super consciousness, Anandamaya Kosha: the body of cosmic bliss) as experienced by a yogi.
+Thus, the fifth head of Ganesha symbolizes the highest level of the yogic experience, called Anandamayakosha, or Sat-Chit-Ananda, the Pure Consciousness.